 ✨ Multiple Instance Support

-All instances are initialized from a single createWidget() call with widgetId: 'demo-local'
+All instances are initialized from a single createWidget() call with widgetId: 'demo-local' and widgetId: 'demo-compact'

 Widget #1: ID Selector #demo-local